Marmaduke of Fifield, Oxon (1782-1840) – Married Maria Baylis

 Frederick (Eric) (1897-1973) – Married Elsie Margaret Sutton

 2 children Frederick Gordon (1922-), Ian Marmaduke (1930-1999)

 Born in Fifield house, went to Kings College Worcester.
 During the war he joined the Queens Own Oxfordshire Infantry and was given 8 hours training to be a pilot.
-He was shot down in WW1 by a German aeroplane over France, he was shot in the Shoulder.
-He landed on a hill where some Germans on foot came and arrested him.
-He was a prisoner for 18 months and has his 21st birthday in captivity, he also taught himself German.
+He was shot down in WW1 by a German aeroplane over France, he was shot in the shoulder.
+He landed on a hill where some Germans came and arrested him on foot.
+He was a prisoner for 18 months and had his 21st birthday in captivity, he also taught himself German.
 After the war he came to work at the mill with his father in the 1930’s, he was responsible for the growth of the company during the difficult financial times.
 He transferred the mill from gas turbine power to electrically powered in 1950’s.
-Before the 1960’s refit all the wheat came to the mill by bag direct from the farmer and all locally sourced.
-It would be taken up through the mill by sack chain hoist.
+Before the 1960’s refit, all the wheat came to the mill by bag direct from the farmer and all locally sourced, it would be taken up through the mill by sack chain hoist.
 Eric made the decision to stop milling biscuit flour and concentrate more on milling bread making flour in the 1960’s.

 Frederick Gordon (1922-) – Had 3 wives Jill Handy, Jean Mary Turner, Mary Rosenberg

 1st wife children Sally Anne (1949-), Frederick William Paul (1950-)

 2nd wife children John Stephen (1960-), Anthony Richard (1960-)